 You Drove More Than You Did Last Year

-You can expect your rates to climb if you drove more than you did the year before.
+You can expect rates to climb if you drove more than you did the year before.
 In the eyes of insurers, you’ll have a bigger chance of being in an incident if you’re behind the wheel more often.
 Maybe you’re driving more because you moved farther away from work or because gas is cheaper.
-Whatever the case, your rates will likely go up when you drive more.
+Whatever the case, prices will likely go up when your annual mileage increases.

 You Had a Lapse in Insurance

 Your rates could increase if you have a lapse in your auto insurance.
-This happens when you go a period without car insurance.
-To avoid a lapse in insurance, you can check out options such as non-owner insurance to make sure you always have coverage.
+This happens when you don’t have coverage for a certain amount of time.
+To avoid a lapse, you can check out options such as non-owner insurance to make sure you always have protection.